ethereum/consensus-specs/sync/optimistic.md

 -  `sync_committee_contribution_and_proof`
 -  `sync_committee_{subnet_id}`

-Once the node ceases to be optimistic, it MAY re-subscribe to the aformentioned topics.
+Once the node ceases to be optimistic, it MAY re-subscribe to the aforementioned topics.

 ### The Req/Resp Domain